hostile/hostile-express-sdk/README.md

  * by Express.
  */

-import { API, LocalCache, GlobalConfig } from 'hostile-express-sdk';
+import { API, LocalCache, GlobalConfig } from '@hostile/express-sdk';

 GlobalConfig.cache = new LocalCache().setElementLifetime(60 * 60 * 1000);